gabrieldeolaguibel/Economic-News-Webscraper/README.md

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE) file for more information